intel/ScalableVectorSearch/docs/howtos.rst

    :end-before: [loading]
    :dedent: 4

-Note that the second argument, the one corresponding to the file for the data, requires a :py:class:`pysvs.VectorDataLoader` and the corresponding data type.
+Note that the second argument, the one corresponding to the file for the data, requires a :py:class:`svs.VectorDataLoader` and the corresponding data type.

 |